-Our experience begins in our base lodge located 20 km outside of La Fortuna, where students and leaders get to know one another and establish goals for the weeks ahead.
+Our experience begins in our base lodge located 20 km outside of La Fortuna, where students and leaders get to know one another and establish goals for this Costa Rica adventure.
 Here, we learn more about Costa Rica, take a Latin dance class, and visit a local cheese farm.
-We spend a day alongside experts at a wildlife refuge to become familiar with efforts to conserve and rehabilitate Costa Rica’s wildlife species.
+We spend a day volunteering with experts at a wildlife refuge and become familiar with efforts to conserve and rehabilitate Costa Rica’s wildlife species.
 Interact with animals and prepare and serve their custom meals.
 We’ll also participate in informal Spanish games and lessons, so please come with a desire to use your Spanish!

 Travel east toward the Pacuare River for an unforgettable overnight rafting trip.
 Look out for unique reptile, bird, and insect species as we wind our way through exciting rapids among a lush rainforest setting!